HexHive/OSTEP-slides/14-paging.md

 # Swapping: when main memory runs out

 * Observation: main memory may not be enough for all memory of all processes
-* Idea: store unused pages of address space on disk
+* Idea: store unused pages of address space on the disk
     * Allows the OS to reclaim memory when necessary
     * Allows the OS to over-provision (hand out more memory than physically available)